necusjz/p/_posts/A-Framework-for-System-Design-Interviews.md

     - Don’t be unprepared for typical interview questions.
     - Don’t jump into a solution without clarifying the requirements and assumptions.
     - Don’t go into too much detail on a single component in the beginning.
 Give the high-level design first then drills down.
-    - If you get stuck, don't hesitate to ask for hints.
+    - If you get stuck, don’t hesitate to ask for hints.
     - Again, communicate.
-Don't think in silence.
+Don’t think in silence.
     - Don’t think your interview is done once you give the design.
 You are not done until your interviewer says you are done.
 Ask for feedback early and often.

 ## Time allocation on each step